Atlantic herring: Schooling

 Atlantic herring can school in immense numbers.
-Radakov estimated herring schools in the North Atlantic can occupy up to 4.8 cubic kilometres with fish densities between 0.5 and 1.0 fish/cubic metre, equivalent to several billion fish in one school.
+Radakov estimated herring schools in the North Atlantic can occupy up to 4.8 cubic kilometres with fish densities between 0.5 and 1.0 fish/cubic metre, equivalent to several million fish in one school.

 Herring are amongst the most spectacular schoolers ("obligate schoolers" under older terminology).
 They aggregate in groups that consist of thousands to hundreds of thousands or even millions of individuals.
 The schools traverse the open oceans.